Robert Dean Davis

 Visitation will begin at noon on Friday at Elliott Chapel, New London, with the family receiving friends from 5 – 7 PM.

-According to his wishes, his body has been cremated and inurnment will be held at 1:00 PM, Sunday, November 29th, 2020 at Winfield Scott Cemetery, rural Winfield with military rites by the Henry County Honor Guard.
+According to his wishes, his body will be cremated following visitation and inurnment.
+Inurnment will be held at 1:00 PM, Sunday, November 29th, 2020 at Winfield Scott Cemetery, rural Winfield with military rites by the Henry County Honor Guard.
 Memorials have been established for the New London Presbyterian Church, Morning Sun Care Center and Des Moines County Humane Society.
 The full obituary may be viewed at www.elliottfuneralchapel.com.